-- information about the child's academic, social, and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
+- information about the child's academic, social, and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group

 The local academy board will advise the parent whether the request for admission out of age group has been agreed or the reason for any refusal.
 Where the local academy board refuses such a request, there is no right of appeal against a refusal to offer a place in the preferred age group.
 The right of appeal only applies against a refusal of a place at the Academy.